GreatFruitOmsk/pyqtdeploy-mirror/doc/static_builds.rst

 are, hopefully, a little clearer and will result in a static installation similar to one created by the standard Python installer.

+In the following *XY* refers to the major and minor version of Python, e.g.
+``pythonXY.lib``.

+If you are building Python v3 then it is assumed you are using Microsoft Visual C++ 2010.
+If you are building Python v2 then it is assumed you are using Microsoft Visual C++ 2008.

+If you are building a 64 bit version of Python then you will need to have an existing Python installation.
+(The standard Python installer is fine.)
+You need to set the :envvar:`HOST_PYTHON` environment variable to the name of the Python interpreter in that installation, e.g. ``C:\PythonXY\python.exe``.

 - Edit the file ``pyconfig.h`` in the ``PC`` directory of the Python source package.
 Locate the line that defines the preprocessor symbol ``HAVE_DYNAMIC_LOADING`` and comment it out.
 Locate the line where the